 3.3.8 Mechanical sweeping

 When designing any 2D ultrasound imager, a system capable of sweeping the space to be imaged is required.
-To minimize hardware costs, the space can be imaged by mechanically sweeping a single piezoelectric element across the target scene, therefore requiring only a single channel of electronic hardware for data acquisition [Saijo, ].
-This sweeping principle has been used in several experimental setups, including [Chang et al., 2009], and was used in older mechanical probes, which are based on either continuous rotation (Kretztechnik AR3 4/5B/A, ATL 724A, ... ) of the transducer to accommodate plane sweeping, sometimes with multiple transducers to allow for multiple images per rotation or with mechanical sweeps (Interspec Apogee, Diasonics probes, Kretztechnik AW14/5B/A, HP 21412A, ... ).
-This approach was initially more commonly seen in intra-cavity probes, due to space constraints.
+To minimize hardware costs, the space can be imaged by mechanically sweeping a single piezoelectric element across the target scene [Shaw, 1977, Matzuk and Skolnick, 1978, Wilkinson, 1981], therefore requiring only a single channel of electronic hardware for data acquisition [Saijo, ].
+This sweeping principle has been used in several experimental setups, including [Chang et al., 2009], and was used in older mechanical probes, which are based on either continuous rotation (Kretztechnik AR3 4/5B/A, ATL 724A, ... ) of the transducer to accommodate plane sweeping [Holm et al., 1975], sometimes with multiple transducers to allow for multiple images per rotation or with mechanical sweeps (Interspec Apogee, Diasonics probes, Kretztechnik AW14/5B/A, HP 21412A, ... ) [Jonveaux, 2019a].
+This approach was initially more commonly seen in intra-cavity probes, due to space constraints [Hisanaga et al., 1980].

 For cardiac scans of small animals, heartbeat and target size require in excess of 100 frames per second (fps) with a spatial resolution of 100um or less: [Lei, ] implemented for example a 30-50 MHz real-time ultrasound single-element device that scans at 130 fps.
 Higher frequencies imaging transducers are relatively smaller in size, which makes them ideal candidates for mechanical sweeping when arrays are too large.
 However, this implies strong positioning control and precision motors, requiring, for example, optical encoder and piezoelectric motors [Carotenuto et al., 2004], with a requirement of injecting as little noise as possible on the analog processing path.
 Other uses of piezoelectric actuators include the use of bimorphs [Bezanson et al., 2011], reaching 130fps for electromagnetic motors.
 Still, the weight borne by the actuator has to be limited [Brown et al., 2013, Huang and Zou, 2015], a constraint also satisfied by MEMs [Choi et al., 2020].
+Alternatively, the use of mobile acoustic mirrors with fixed transducers was considered [Havlice and Taenzer, 1979].

 In laboratory designs where real-time imaging is not required, XYZ positioning systems with 3D-printed components have been used [Svilainis et al., 2014, Wang and Saniie, 2019, Xu et al., 2019].
 [Bottenus et al., 2016], for example, demonstrated that a three-axis translation stage allowed for precise position and orientation control of the transducer.
-1-D systems, for example based on a transducer on a linear motor stage, can also be used [Qiu et al., 2011, Govindan et al., 2015, Soto-Cajiga et al., 2012], which allows the system’s single transducer to sweep across the target scene.
+1-D systems, for example based on a transducer on a linear motor stage, can also be used [Qiu et al., 2011, Govindan et al., 2015, Soto-Cajiga et al., 2012, Govindan et al., 2013b], which allows the system’s transducer to sweep across the target scene.
 [Smith et al., 2015] also uses a single transducer element in combination with a lower noise voice coil motor as the mechanical actuator, a compromise with significant estimated production cost savings (over 95%), while keeping a relatively noise-free signal.

 Alternative displacements methods can be used, for example, using accelerometers to determine the position of the transducer [Sobhani et al., 2016] or allowing for precise image reconstruction with an Arduino and Raspberry Pi setup [Herickhoff et al., 2019], which can also be used in ultrasound training simulators [Farsoni et al., 2017].
-In the case of skin imaging, another example is to use optical trackers like those used in computer mice [Zhang et al., 2019b, Poulsen et al., 2005, Herickhoff et al., 2018].
+In the case of skin imaging, another example is to use optical trackers like those used in computer mice [Zhang et al., 2019c, Poulsen et al., 2005, Herickhoff et al., 2018].